A common treatment for asthma may cause long-term complications and side-effects.

 Speak with respected medical malpractice attorneys in Washington, DC or Baltimore, Maryland

-The legal team at Schochor and Staton, P.A., delivers compassionate, experienced legal representation for individuals and families injured by medication error and medical malpractice.
+The legal team at Schochor, Staton, Goldberg, and Cardea, P.A., delivers compassionate, experienced legal representation for individuals and families injured by medication error and medical malpractice.
 Contact us today or call 410-234-1000 to schedule a free consultation.